Wssfilho/ComputacaoGrafica/README.md

 ./
 ```

-where `<threshold>` is the value that will be used to determine if a pixel has changed or not.
+where `<>` is the value that will be used to determine if a pixel has changed or not.

 ## License